Updated April 16, 2025

 16. Clickjacking (Click + Hijacking)

-A malicious technique of tricking a user into clicking on something different from what the user perceives, thereby potentially revealing confidential information.
+A malicious technique of tricking a user into clicking on something different from what the user perceives, potentially revealing confidential information.

 17. Cryptomining (Cryptocurrency + Mining)